xanecs/aufbau-principle/README.md

 ## This program

-To use this program you need node.js.
-No additional dependencies.
+To use this program you need node.js, no additional dependencies (or packages) are required.

 Call it with the atomic number as the only argument.